ealush/vest/website/docs/understanding_state.md

 ## Dynamically added fields

-When your form contains dynamically added fields, for example - when a customer can add fields to their checkout form on the fly, those items would still exist in the suite state when the user removed them from the form.
-This means that you may have an unsuccessful suite result, even though it should be successful.
+When your form contains dynamically added fields, for example - when a customer can add fields to their checkout form on the fly, those items still exist in the suite state when the user removes them from the form.
+This means you may have an unsuccessful suite result, even though it should be successful.

 ### Solution: Removing a single field from the validation result

-Instead of resetting the whole suite, you can alternatively remove just one field.
-This is useful when dynamically adding and removing fields upon user interaction - and you want to delete a deleted field from the state.
+Instead of resetting the whole suite, we can alternatively remove just one field.
+This is useful when dynamically adding and removing fields upon user interaction, and we want to delete a deleted field from the state.

 ```js
 import { create, test } from 'vest';